AlyssaHove/AlyssaHove/README.md

 ### Hi there :frog::rainbow:
 My name is Alyssa but you can call me Al!
 I am currently working as a Junior Software Developer.
-I am also a proud Juniata alum :eagle:.

 🔭 I’m currently personally working/ planning out on a lot of interesting side projects
 - A BF compiler in C++